Where can I find information about the BGHOA annual budget?

 Do BGHOA residents have access to a pool?

 The BGHOA pool is located along Fairhunt Drive in the Belmont Glen Village community.
 See Amenities Page for more information related to pool opening date, times and other information.

 What is the schedule for trash removal and recycling?

 The waste management company for the community is Patriot Disposal.
 Trash removal occurs Tuesdays and Fridays; recycle collection occurs on Tuesdays.
 Yard debris is collected on Monday’s during the April – October timeframe.
-View the 2017-2018 holiday service schedule.
+View holiday service schedule for more information.

 I’m new to the area and not sure if I belong to the Belmont Glen HOA or a different homeowners association.
 How can I find out?